Mahfuzshihab/hrApp/README.md

 ## Project Steps and Features

-**Step 1:** Created the React app with core components — Header, Footer, and PersonCard — and initialized Git.
-Styled components and pushed the initial setup.
+**Step 1:** Initialized git, created Core components like Header, Footer, EmployeeCard etc, styled components and pushed to the github.

+**Step 2:** Created array of employee object.
+Added their details, Date object, Conditional remainders.

-**Step 3:** Built pages for About, PersonList, and AddEmployee, added navigation, and managed form state to add employees.
-Lifted employee state to App and added logic for employee service years and emoji display.
+**Step 3:** Created pages for PersonList, About and AddEmployee, added navigation, and managed form state to add employees.

-**Step 4:** Set up a `json-server` backend with `db.json` and connected the frontend via Axios to fetch and update employee data, ensuring persistence.
+**Step 4:** setting up a json-server backend with db.json that connected with the frontend via Axios to fetch and update data.

-**Step 5:** Added edit functionality inside PersonCard with fields like salary and location editable.
-Implemented PATCH requests to update backend and updated local state without full refetch.
+**Step 5:** Inside PersonCard added edit functionality.
+Implemented Patch requests to update backend and local.

-**Step 6:** Refactored code and components, created a custom `useAxios` hook, and applied consistent styling.
-Deployed backend on Render and frontend on Vercel with live API URL updates.
+**Step 6:** Created a custom useAxios hook, and applied styling.
+Deployed backend and frontend on Vercel.

 ---